Arup3201/techlearn/database/sqlite/README.md

 When we execute the statement what we want to do.
 We will store the data in our table.
 But where is the table?
 Let's build one.

 Table will be a structure... but what are the members of these structure?
 A table has pages.
 So one member will be pages.
-Other data that we might need is the number of rows saved in the table.
+Other data that we might need is the number of rows saved in the table so that when inserting a new row, we know where to insert it.

 ```c
 #define TABLE_MAX_PAGES 100